ni/semi-test-library-dotnet/README.md

 ## Contributing

 We welcome contributions!
-You can clone the project repository, build it, and install it by following these [instructions](CONTRIBUTING.md).
+Follow these [instructions](CONTRIBUTING.md) to get started and contribute to the project.

 ## License